 The five ships of the improved Kilauea-class were to be slightly larger, with gas-turbine propulsion.

-The new Auxiliary Dry Cargo Carrier ADC(X) will replace aging ammunition ships and dry cargo ships in the Navy's Combat Logistics Force (CLF), including the T-AE 26 Class ships in the 2007 timeframe.
-The Military Sealift Command is acquiring a new class of combat logistics ships, hull designator T-AKE, named the Lewis and Clark class.
-The T-AKE auxiliary dry cargo carrier acquisition program will consist of 12 ships with a budget of approximately $4 billion.
-The T-AKE will replace the existing T-AE 26-class of ammunition ships and the T-AFS 1 and 8-classes of combat stores ships.
-Also, when a T-AKE operates with a T-AO 187-class oiler, it can also replace the AOE 1-class fast combat stores ship.
+The new Auxiliary Dry Cargo Carrier ADC(X) was planned to replace aging ammunition ships and dry cargo ships in the Navy's Combat Logistics Force (CLF), including the T-AE 26 Class ships in the 2007 timeframe.
+The Military Sealift Command acquired a new class of combat logistics ships, hull designator T-AKE, named the Lewis and Clark class.
+The T-AKE auxiliary dry cargo carrier acquisition program consisted of 14 ships with a budget of approximately $4 billion.
+The T-AKE replaced the T-AE 26-class of ammunition ships and the T-AFS 1 and 8-classes of combat stores ships.
+Also, when a T-AKE operated with a T-AO 187-class oiler, it can also replace the AOE 1-class fast combat stores ship.